SAA Foundation Opportunity Grant Application & Guidelines

 Submit grant applications before the 24th of the month for faster consideration.

-Applicant notification: All applicants will be notified regarding the approval status of their application.
+Applicant Notification: All applicants will be notified of their application status by email.

-• Applicants approved for an opportunity grant will receive, by email, an approval letter for their records and further instructions for payment, evaluation, and reporting.
+• Approved applicants will receive an approval letter and instructions for payment, evaluation, and project close out.

-• Applicants not selected for an opportunity grant will be notified by email.
+• Applicants not selected will be notified by email.

 • Awardee’s W-9